data-preservation-programs/filplus-checker/README.md

 ## Background

-This report provides information on storage providers and data replication for a particular client in the Filecoin network.
-By analyzing this information, you can better understand the health of a particular SP's storage operation.
+This report provides information on a client's distribution and data replication of the storage providers being used.

-The results from this report should **only be used as a guide** for analyzing a particular SP.
-When using this report in conjunction with the individual context of an SP, there could be a completely valid explaination that negates the SP being flagged in the first place.
+The results from this report should **only be used as a guide** for analyzing a particular client.
+When using this report in conjunction with the individual context of a client, there could be a completely valid explaination that negates the client from being flagged in the first place.
 This should be determined on a case by case basis.

 If you have any questions or feedback for the cid-checker, you can leave a comment in [cid-tracker-tooling slack channel](https://filecoinproject.slack.com/archives/C042ZBSSGP9) or **open an issue**.